 Instead, go to your local IRS office, speak with an agent and verify whether you owe money.

-Learn more: Why IRS Scams Work & 7 Tips for Avoiding Them
+» See Also: Why IRS Scams Work and 7 Tips for Avoiding Them

 2. Kidnap and Ransom Scam

 The kidnap and ransom scam is like something out of the movies.

 “They call you on the phone and say they’ve kidnapped one of your family members,” Lohman explained.
 “These scammers are so good that they’ll have somebody scream in the background, and when we hear that, the sense of fear sets in.”